chenxuguo/Python/README.md

 They make use of a view decorator named @login_required.
 This decorator prevents non-authorized users to access this page.

 The refresh_from_db() method make sure we have the latest state of the data.

+# Part5
+Here we have 11 posts.
+But not all of them belongs to the “Django” board.